Regrow Bone and Improve Oral Health

 Platelet-Rich Growth Factors

 Platelet-Rich Growth Factors (PRGF) can be used during treatment to stimulate healing and speed up the recovery process.
-PRGF is developed from platelets that already exist in the patient’s blood; Dr. Rick Edwards, Dr. Carl Johnson, or Dr. Ben Johnson, will take a small blood sample at the beginning of the procedure and apply the growth factors to the surgical site once the procedure is over.
+PRGF is developed from platelets that already exist in the patient’s blood; Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, Dr. Sohaib Soliman, Dr. Hwi Sean Moon, or Dr. Kevin Huang will take a small blood sample at the beginning of the procedure and apply the growth factors to the surgical site once the procedure is over.
 Patients who utilize this technique often experience a shorter recovery after their bone grafting procedure because PRGF provides three to five times the amount of growth stimulation, causing the graft to heal faster.

 Bone Grafts in Auburn, Federal Way, Renton, Maple Valley, and Puyallup, WA

 Pacific Northwest Oral & Maxillofacial Surgeons perform a variety of bone grafting procedures to better serve a wide variety of patients’ needs.
 Schedule a consultation at one of our Washington offices to find out how our highly skilled oral surgeons can improve your oral health.